 Introduction: Urinary incontinence is a highly prevalent condition which impacts approximately 50% of women, many have a tress incontinent component, and 10% of these women report a significant impact on quality of life, and thus will undergo surgical treatment.
 The Synthetic Mid Urethral Sling has largely become the standard of care for surgical management of SUI and is currently favored given its minimal invasiveness and cure rate.
-Complications involving mesh erosion and extrusion have been reported of the mesh sling will be in the future given fewer companies manufacturing the product.
+Complications involving mesh erosion and extrusion have been reported creating a neo-population of mesh averse patients.
+In addition, it is unclear what the fate of the mesh sling will be in the future given fewer companies manufacturing the product.
 In the past, the autologous rectus fascial sling had originally been the gold standard and then later the alternative procedure to a mesh sling.
 We aim to suggest a similar but less invasive, highly successful, outpatient procedure using fascia lata, in the same or more complicated index SUI patient.

 Materials & Methods: A retrospective chart review was done of 11 patients between 2013-2015 who underwent autologous fascia lata sling.
 Pre and Post UDI 6 and IIQ-7 surveys were completed.
-The overall costs were analyzed including use of intraoperative time, post-operative narcotic use, inpatient versus outpatient stay; and subjective and objective stress continence outcomes were analyzed.
+The overall costs were analyzed including use of intraoperative time, post-operative narcotic use, inpatient versus outpatient stay, and subjective and objective stress continence outcomes were analyzed.